Christina Aguilera Announces Final Vegas Dates In Low-Cut Top, Hot Pants & Thigh-High Boots

 “Yesssss take all my money Queen!!
 I have to meet you again,” one user wrote.

-“The most beautiful woman in this world. @xtina we love u more,” another shared.
+“The most beautiful woman in this world. @xtina we love u more,” another supporter shared.

 “You are so beautiful, I can’t believe my eyes,” remarked a third fan.